Polexi1/projects/README.md

 # Projects showcase
-Some projects i've been working on, alone or in a group
+Some projects i've been working on, alone or in a group.